taiki-e/cargo-llvm-cov/README.md

 cargo llvm-cov clean --workspace
 # Above two commands should be called before build binaries.

-cargo build # Build rust binaries with intrumentation
+cargo build # Build rust binaries with instrumentation.
 # Commands using binaries in target/debug/*, including `cargo test` and other cargo subcommands.
 # ...